-Feedback I received: Student-led conferences were very well received by families.
-They enjoyed having time to be in the classroom with their children, and hearing about the classroom directly from their children.
-The enjoyed especially watching their children complete the tasks and being able to work with them.
-They felt that having their children with them made it a more complete experience.
+Student-led conferences were very well received by families.
+They enjoyed having time to be in the classroom with their children and hearing about the classroom directly from their children.
+They enjoyed especially watching their children complete the tasks and being able to work with them.
+Parents felt that having their children with them made it a more complete experience.

-My Reflection: I was at first nervous about these conferences to be honest.
-I was mostly nervous about the few students that I have concerns over – the students whose families I needed to have harder conversations with about their child’s progress through school.
-How would I be able to discuss my concerns in a way that I would feel comfortable about with the child right there?
+I was at first nervous about these conferences, to be honest.
+I was most nervous about the few students that I have concerns over – the students whose families I needed to have harder conversations with about their child’s progress.
+How would I be able to discuss my concerns in a way that I would feel comfortable with the child right there?

 After going through student-led conferences in this manner, I feel so much better and do not want to go back to our previous model where just the parents and I sit down together.

 They were able to work with them and help them, and were more open to hearing suggestions and ideas from me at the end of the conference.
 That ten minutes at the end of the conference was crucial as well.
-Maybe that defeats the idea of an entirely student-led conference by allowing the child to play at the end while we talked, but I felt like it gave the families and I that needed few minutes to go over any questions and concerns, and talk about their child’s goals.
+Maybe that defeats the idea of an entirely student-led conference by allowing the child to play at the end while we talked, but I felt like it gave the families and me that needed it, a few minutes to go over any questions and concerns and talk about their child’s goals.

-I know that I perhaps provided more support than a 100% student-led conference, but for my students at this time, it was what they needed.
+I know that I provided more support than a 100% student-led conference.
+But for my students at this time, it was what they needed.
 I also believe it prepares them for future student-led conferences (our whole school is student-led) by introducing them to that format.

 Want unlimited access to even MORE of our activities and resources?
 Join us in the Print and Play Club!

 Your planning will be so much easier with instant access to:

 - Pre-K and TK Scope & Sequence